 - Pocket-Greenhaven Neighborhood: The Pocket-Greenhaven Neighborhood is located about 5 miles south of downtown Sacramento.
 This area is primarily occupied by middle to upper-class families and most of the families own their own homes.
 This is a good area to raise a family as the schools in the neighborhood are above average.
 There is also a number of parks so both children and adults can enjoy spending time out of doors.

-Redding is the county seat of Shasta Count and is located about 162 miles north of Sacramento.
+Redding is the county seat of Shasta County and is located about 162 miles north of Sacramento.
 Redding is located at the very Northwestern end of Central Valley.

-During the gold rush Redding was known as Poverty Flats until 1868 Benjamin Redding bought property in Poverty falls for the railroad, eventually, the town’s name was changed to Redding.
-Redding’s economy is largely based on the service industry with most of the services being in the health care, retail, and tourism industries.
+During the gold rush Redding was known as Poverty Flats until 1868 Benjamin Redding bought the property in Poverty Flats for the railroad, eventually, the town’s name was changed to Redding.
+Redding’s economy is largely based on the service industry with most of the services being in the healthcare, retail, and tourism industries.

 Most of the residents in Redding own their own homes and there are a number of coffee shops and parks scattered throughout the city.
 Redding experiences hot dry summers and cool wet winters with the city experiencing occasional snowfall.
 Temperatures in the month of July can reach into the 100s.

 Redding has some nice neighborhoods and here is a brief look at two of the most popular.